-The proper way of ensuring the right information and visual architecture is by conducting full-usage research, mapping pain points and defining and identifying key user personas and scenarios.
-Only after all that is done can the product then be tested.
+The proper way of ensuring the right information and visual architecture is by conducting full user research, mapping pain points and defining and identifying key user personas and scenarios.
+Only after user-centered design process can the product then be tested.
 Once the tested architecture has been implemented into a design, a specialised Design System works as an unifier for all visual and architectural components in order to ensure a perfect consistency on all levels.

 7. Truth: Provoking human error

 People are used to the comfort of digitalization: food ordering by phone, online stores, e-government, voice assistants, even medical monitoring by wearables.